darlanxw/slack-block-builder-docs/docs/setter-methods.md

-# Builder Methods
+# Setter Methods

-Using the builder methods is super straightforward, but there are a few things that you should know and consider before starting.
+Using the setter methods is super straightforward, but there are a few things that you should know and consider before starting.

+### All Setter Methods Return `this`

+For the sake of method chaining, all setter methods for the Slack Block Kit objects return the instance on which they are called.

+What? _No_.
+Not jQuery. **SwiftUI!**

-### All Builder Methods Accept `undefined`
+### All Setter Methods Accept `undefined`

 If you pass an argument that is `undefined`, you will not get an error.
 Instead, the property will simply not be set.
 And **it's a feature**, not a bug.